top of page

 Unlocking the power of plant-based heme iron for optimal health...

-VEME® Iron - The Better Option for Supplements
+VEME® Iron - The Better Option for Iron Supplement

 Developed by scientists at tHEMEat Company, VEME® (vegan heme) is a plant-based version of heme iron which is chemically identical to the heme iron that is obtained from animal meats - but derived 100% from plant sources.